gilesknap/gphotos-sync/docs/explanations/notes.rst

 - Even if the API allowed it, this would be a very hard problem, because it is often hard to identify if a local photo or video matches one in the cloud.
-Besides this, I would not want the resposibility of potentially trashing someone's photo collection.
+Besides this, I would not want the responsibility of potentially trashing someone's photo collection.